syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 configuration below accordingly.

 The port part of the endpoint should always be 31337.
-Verify the NodePort of the MinIO service in the Platform cluster:
+Verify the NodePort of the MinIO service in the platform cluster:

 ```bash
 kubectl --context $PLATFORM get services minio --namespace kratix-platform-system